 GMAT waivers are subject to interview, review, and certification by the MBA Admissions Committee and subject to the recommendation of the Dean of the College of the Business to the Dean of the School of Graduate Studies and Research.

 MBA students may transfer toward their Master's degree a maximum of nine (9) graduate credits from another accredited institution provided they earned a grade of ‘B’ or higher in the course for which transfer credit is sought.
 The transfer credit must be directly related to the MBA course requirements and must have been completed not more than five (5) years from the student's date of application.

 Scholarship and Tuition Waivers

-The MBA program offers (through the Graduate School) limited scholarship funds and tuition waivers to students.
-All financial assistance is offered to students on a first come first serve basis.
-Only students who have been accepted into the MBA program will be considered for the limited funds that are available.
-Given the limitation of available funds, students are encouraged to explore other sources of funding.
+The MBA program through the College of Business offers limited scholarship funds and tuition waivers.
+All financial assistance is offered to students on a first-come, first-served basis and only students who have been accepted into the MBA program will be considered for the limited funds that are available.
+Given the limited nature of these scholarship funds students are encouraged to explore other sources of financial support.